 Other database explorers: There are lots of alternatives for GUI database explorers:

-- macOS users love
+- macOS users can use

 - Choose a static